Frequently Asked Questions

 It's perfectly okay for you to be unsure sometimes.

-You would be surprised at how many people contact me to either match an image to their wall color, or suggest something that will go well with their home.
-I want to make sure you get an image that you will love and that is a good match for your décor.
+You would be surprised at how many people request a consult so I can suggest something that will go well with their home.
+I want to make sure you get an image that you will love and is a good match for your décor.

 I will gladly adjust the final print to make it a match, or even recommend something for you if you can provide color samples.